Robust Training under Label Noise by Over-parameterization: Related Work and Discussion

 \paragraph{Choice of optimization algorithms. } Our SOP method is based on introducing more parameters to an already over-parameterized model, hence relies critically on the choice of the optimization algorithm to induce the desired implicit regularization.
 For \emph{vanilla} gradient descent, our analysis in \Cref{sec:theory} shows that it has the desired implicit regularization by design.
 In practical deep network training, it is more common to use the \emph{stochastic} gradient descent \emph{with momentum}.
 While not theoretically justified, experiments in \Cref{sec:experiments} show that our method works with such practical variants.
 This may not come as a surprise, because existing studies already show that stochastic gradient descent \cite{nacson2019stochastic} and momentum acceleration \cite{wang2021momentum} have the same implicit bias as the vanilla gradient decent under certain models.
 We leave the extension of such results to our method as future works.

-\paragraph{Modeling of label noise. } Consider a dataset $\{\x_i, \y_i\}_{i = 1}^N$ where $\{\y_i\}$ denotes noisy labels, we denote $\{\s_i\}_{i=1}^N$ the underlying label noise vectors so that $\{\y_i - \s_i\}$ are clean labels.
-Our method is based on the assumption that the label noise vectors together form a sparse matrix $\mb S = [\s_1, \ldots, \s_N]$ and there is no additional assumptions on the sparsity pattern of $\mb S$.
-In certain application scenarios, however, sparsity patterns of label noise naturally arise.
-For example, certain classes are easily confusing to each other, hence some blocks of $\mb S$ tend to have more non-zero entries than the others.
-In such cases, our method may be adapted to using a weighted sparse regularization or a group sparse regularization.
+\paragraph{Modeling of label noise. } Our method is based on the assumption that the label noise matrix $\mb S_\star = [\s_{\star 1}, \ldots, \s_{\star N}]$, where $\s_{\star i}$ is the difference between the observed label $\y_i$ and the underlying true label, is a \emph{sparse} matrix.
+We made no additional assumption on the sparsity pattern of $\mb S_\star$, other than the non-negative and non-positive constraints discussed in \eqref{eq:image_classification_model}.
+In practice, it is usually the case that certain pairs of classes are more similar hence more easily confusing with each other than other pairs.
+As a result, certain blocks of $\mb S_\star$ tend to have more non-zero entries than the others.
+When there is a prior on which blocks may have more non-zero entries, our method may be adapted by using a \emph{weighted} sparse regularization for the corresponding blocks.
+When there is no such prior, our method may be adapted by using a \emph{group} sparse regularization \cite{neyshabur2014search,tibshirani2021equivalences}.

 \paragraph{Robustness of learned representations against label noise.} Recently, a line of work showed an intriguing and universal phenomenon of learned deep representations under natural setting \cite{papyan2020prevalence,han2021neural,zhu2021geometric,fang2021exploring}, that the last-layer representations of each class collapse to a single dimension.
 However, the collapsed representation loses the variability of the data and is vulnerable to corruptions such as label noise.
 Another line of recent work \cite{yu2020learning,chan2021redunet} empirically showed and argued that mapping each class to a linearly separable subspace with maximum dimension (instead of collapsing them to a vertex of Simplex ETF) can improve robustness against label noise and random data corruptions.
 Based upon the proposed implicit regularizations of the network, it would be interesting to study and further justify the robustness of the proposed methods in terms of the learned last-layer representations.